ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents

 GPT-4 is utilized for Sandbox Playground implementation.
-Meanwhile, Each agent player is equipped with an individual instance of GPT-4\footnote[1]{GPT-4-32k on Azure, API version: 2023-07-01-preview}.
+Meanwhile, Each agent player is equipped with an individual instance of GPT-4\footnote[1]{GPT-4-32k on Azure, Model version: 2023-07-01-preview}.

-We assume the system message as $S$ (i.e., game setting), bidding results as $B = [b_1, b_2, ..., b_{20}]$, where $b_n$ represents the bidding summary of round $n$.
-Additionally, we consider bidding results from the $i$-th resident as $R_i = [r^i_1, r^i_2, ..., r^i_{20}]$, where $r^i_n$ is the response from the $i$-th resident in round $n$.
-Finally, we have all participants' information denoted as $I = [i_1, i_2, ..., i_{20}]$, where $i_n$ represents the broadcasted information of all participants in round $n$, including health points, remaining budget, and consecutive No-Water Days.
-All prompts can be found in the appendix.
+Assume the system message as $S$ (i.e., game setting), bidding results as $B = [b_1, b_2, ..., b_{20}]$, where $b_n$ represents the bidding summary of round $n$.
+Additionally, consider bidding results from the $i$-th player as $R_i = [r^i_1, r^i_2, ..., r^i_{20}]$, where $r^i_n$ is the response from the $i$-th player in round $n$.
+Assume the participants' information denoted as $I = [i_1, i_2, ..., i_{20}]$, where $i_n$ represents the broadcasted information of all participants in round $n$, including health points, remaining budget, and consecutive No-Water Days.
+All prompts can be found in the appendix\ref{app:prompts}.

 To obtain response $r^i_{n}$ from $i$-th player for a round $n$, the operation is as eq.\ref{eq:prompt}.

 where $f$ stands for GPT-4.